 Video of the Day

-Canola oil is a monounsaturated fat--a type that lowers your cholesterol and reduces your risk of heart disease, according to the Mayo Clinic.
+Canola oil is a monounsaturated fat — a type that lowers your cholesterol and reduces your risk of heart disease, according to the Mayo Clinic.
 Canola oil also is low in saturated fat, but contains omega-3 fatty acids, important nutrients for heart health.
 That makes canola oil a healthy choice to use for making popcorn.

-Family Education recommends using olive oil as one of your primary cooking oils because it is high in monounsaturated fats that are beneficial to your health.
+Use olive oil as one of your primary cooking oils, as it's high in monounsaturated fats that are beneficial to your health.
 Cooking popcorn in olive oil decreases your risk of high cholesterol and cancer thanks to its phytochemical content.
 Phytochemicals are found in plant foods and are important for good health.